 Prices above are based on 2 adults sharing a standard room.

-Routes are currently only available from January to June in 2025.
+Routes operating on selected dates from January to June and September to December in 2025.

 All routes begin on a Sunday.